 Research Online?
-Many of our research tools are available online, and there are thousands of digital images, texts and videos available online too!
+Many of our research tools are available online, and there are thousands of digital images, texts, and videos available online too!
 Save time and check out our online content and online tools!
+Use the "Digital Materials" tab at the top of this page.

 Where and When?
-Make appointments to see archival materials at either the ASU West, ASU Tempe or Polytechnic campuses by contacting us at Ask An Archivist!
+Make appointments to see archival materials at ASU Tempe campus by contacting us at Ask An Archivist!

 We strive to make our collections as open and accessible as possible.
 Some archival collections include fragile materials or sensitive information protected by federal and state privacy laws.
 Our Access Policy describes the basis for the few restrictions we have placed on our materials, and individual use agreements protect the privacy of individuals represented in our collections.
 Help us keep our collections as open as possible and respect others by completing and abiding by our use agreements and access policies!